 STEP 3: Putting it all together (steps to stop pulling on the leash):

 - Teach your dog to follow a “TREAT MAGNET.”
 Hold treats with your hand in a fist on the same side as your dog (nose height if possible) and allow him to follow your fist around.
 Your fist in front of his nose is the cue to have him follow it around.
 No verbal cue needed.
+See a video demo of the Treat Magnet here.

 - Make sure your leash is long enough to give him some space (6 -8 feet is nice) and if he is getting near the end of the leash (BEFORE IT GETS TAUT) get your dogs attention back to you…